Heads of ten EU Agencies commit to working together against trafficking in human beings

-The Joint Statement is a key concrete action set forth by the December 2017 Commission Communication stepping up action to address trafficking in human beings.
-The signing event, organised on the initiative of the EU Anti-trafficking Coordinator Myria Vassiliadou in line with her mandate, took place in the context of the meeting of the EU Network of National Rapporteurs and Equivalent Mechanisms on trafficking in human beings, appointed by all Member States, and will be opened by Commissioner Avramopoulos (via video), the Bulgarian Deputy Minister of Interior H.E.
+The Joint Statement is a key concrete action set out in the December 2017 Commission Communication stepping up action to address trafficking in human beings.
+The signing event, organised on the initiative of the EU Anti-trafficking Coordinator Myria Vassiliadou in line with her mandate, took place in the context of the meeting of the EU Network of National Rapporteurs and Equivalent Mechanisms on trafficking in human beings, appointed by all Member States, and was opened by Commissioner Avramopoulos (via video), the Bulgarian Deputy Minister of Interior H.E.
 Mr. Krasimir Tsipov, European Commission's Deputy Director General Olivier Onidi on behalf of Director-General for Migration and Home Affairs Paraskevi Michou, and Director of the European Institute for Gender Equality, Virginija Langbakk.

 "With today's Joint Statement of ten EU agencies, we are making a significant step forward in further enhancing our cooperation and coordination towards the eradication of trafficking in human beings.
 EU Agencies' expertise and operational capacity will boost the effectiveness of our common efforts to stop this heinous crime.
 The Agencies' commitment to a gender-specific and child-sensitive approach will complement the efforts deployed by the Member States, the Commission and the other EU institutions in combatting trafficking in human beings and protecting its victims", said Commissioner for Migration, Home Affairs, and Citizenship Dimitris Avramopoulos.